-Printing to Public Printers from your Personal Computer
+Printing at Bryn Mawr College

 - Click Next and then Finish

-- If you are prompted to authenticate to print, enter your Bryn Mawr username and password
+- If you are prompted to authenticate to print, enter your College username and password

 - Click on theicon in the upper-left of your desktop